cachuang/NCTU-Unix-Programming/hw2/README.md

 [monitor] fflush(0x7f69c738b540) = 0
 ```

-In the second example, the output is written to stderr.
+In the second example, the output is written to **stderr**.
 The blue lines are those printed out by the monitor.

 ``` sh
 $ MONITOR_OUTPUT=stderr LD_PRELOAD=./hw2.so ls -la